 There are a variety of seating areas in the lobby.
 It’s a wonderful place to meet up with family or friends during your travels.

 In addition to the main fireplace, several upper floors have sitting areas that overlook the lobby.
-This private space with a sofa, chair, and fireplace is one of my favorites.
+One of my favorites is this private space with a sofa, chair, and fireplace.
 Anyone staying here or visiting the resort is welcome to enjoy these areas.

 Back down in the main lobby is where you’ll find the starting point of Copper Creek Springs.
 Yes, there is a spring inside the lobby with a bridge over it.
-Your children will want to cross it at least 1000 times over the course of your vacation.
+Your children will want to cross it at least 1000 times throughout your vacation.

 As we follow Copper Creek Springs, we end up outside in the resort’s scenic backyard.
-You can kind of see below where the creek continues from inside the lobby.
+You can see below where the creek continues from inside the lobby.

 There is a cave to walk through that runs adjacent to the spring.